 North Dakota's Legendary Theodore Roosevelt National Park Becomes Even More Beautiful In The Fall

-It’s no secret that North Dakota’s one and only national park is a true gem to visit.
+It’s no secret that the only official National Park in North Dakota is a true gem to visit.
 The beautiful scenery, abundance of wild animals, and great recreational opportunities make Theodore Roosevelt National Park a must-see destination.
-While it’s busiest in the summer, it could be argued that it is prettiest during fall – and here’s why:
+While it’s busiest in the summer, it could be argued that it is at its most breathtaking during fall – and here’s why:

-If you’d like to visit the Theodore Roosevelt National Park, then visit this website for everything you need to know.
-Even just visiting the Medora or Williston area can be beautiful without entry to the park’s two units.
+If you’d like to visit Theodore Roosevelt National Park, then visit the official NPS website for everything you need to know.
+Even just visiting the Medora or Williston area can be beautiful without entry to the park’s two units!
 Where is your favorite place to visit in North Dakota in the fall?
 Tell us your thoughts in the comments.